 After graduation from our Christian rehab, boys return home with a strong aftercare program to prevent relapse .
 Aftercare is included without added cost in our normal tuition package.

 Academics mean much to us, because we find that education is critical for future success.
-Within our accredited private Christian school, students study on courses led by certified teachers, with individual tutoring available to assist those who are struggling.
+Within our private Christian school with fully accredited classes, students study on courses led by certified teachers, with individual tutoring available to assist those who are struggling.
 Credits earned can easily transfer to private or public schools at home.
 Boys may also study basic vocational skills such as woodworking, basic electrical, construction and carpentry, shop skills, basic automotive, and more.
 After completing our rehab, boys may opt to continue their classwork at home through the online Alpha Omega Academy that we use.

 We would love to talk with you to determine if our program is a good option for your son.
 Please read the rest of our website and use our inquiry form or call us today.